-We found several.
-Here’s our impressions of each of them:
+Here’s our family’s impressions of each one:

-Four Must-See Museums in Las Vegas, Nevada
+4 Must-See Museums in Las Vegas, Nevada

 The Mob Museum

 Mafia influence and corruption was pervasive.
 They infiltrated everything!
 We already knew they were big on bootlegging, gambling, and prostitution.
-We had no idea their power extended into legitimate businesses like transportation, hospitality, and entertainment.
+We had no idea their power also extended into legitimate businesses like transportation, hospitality, and entertainment.

 The Mob Museum is comprised of three full floors of exhibits.
 One of the most informative was a multi-media presentation held in the actual courtroom where mobsters were tried in the 1950s.

-We also learned about the FBI’s efforts to track down mob bosses and bring an end to their reign of terror.
+Exhibits highlighted the FBI’s efforts to track down mob bosses and bring an end to their reign of terror.

 CSI: The Experience

 I suspect that’s because we had young children with us.
-We can’t vouch for the other two cases, because we didn’t work on those, but the one we were assigned had minimal blood and gore.
+We can’t vouch for the other two cases, because we didn’t work on those.
+But the one we were assigned had minimal blood and gore.

 National Atomic Testing Museum